 In 2005, Tuckahoe became involved with Oak Grove-Bellemeade Elementary School in the city of Richmond.
 Members of our congregation volunteer their time as tutors and classroom assistants.
-These, and others, also help with special projects involving students and teachers.
+We also help with special projects involving students and teachers.
 In 2011 and 2012, TPC members adopted families and provided Christmas gifts for deserving students.
-For more information, contact Dick Mateer.
+For more information, contact Ruth Anna Langdon.

 Tuckahoe teams participate in the YMCA Bright Beginnings program each summer, providing funding and shopping partners for children who need a hand for upcoming school days.
 For more information, contact Amanda Carr.

 For many years Tuckahoe has participated in the CARITAS program for the homeless in the Richmond area.
-Starting the Saturday after Thanksgiving each year, Tuckahoe becomes home to families who find themselves in need of a warm and welcoming place to be together.
+For one week during the year, Tuckahoe becomes home to families who find themselves in need of a warm and welcoming place to be together.
 Members provide food, shelter, laundry assistance, and encouragement.
 For more information, contact Jennifer Albertson.

-On Saturday, October 24, 2015.
-Tuckahoe hosted a Stop Hunger Now event in Duntreath Hall.
+Tuckahoe has hosted a Stop Hunger Now event in Duntreath Hall since 2015.
+Join us on October 28, 2017 in this important fight against world hunger.
 Over 90 volunteers packaged over 10,000 meals for shipment to places around the globe.
-Church members, family and friends from ages 4 through seniors adults all participated in this fun filled activity.
-You can learn more about this important event at the Stop Hunger Now website www.stophungernow.
+Each year church members, family and friends from ages 4 through seniors adults all participated in this fun filled activity.
+You can learn more about this important event at the Rise Against Hunger website www.riseagainsthunger.org.

 Tuckahoe members prepare and deliver meals once a month to the Men’s Emergency Shelter, the Salvation Army Men’s Emergency Shelter, and Hilliard House.
 We have several teams of drivers for Meals on Wheels.
 In addition to food and funds for the Central VA Food Bank and Lamb’s Basket, local food banks, volunteers often help restocking and distributing food for needy neighbors.

 We are involved with Hearth of Henrico and Amanda Carr oversees this connection.
-Our Presbyterian Women (PW) provide various needed items for disadvantaged children.
-For more information, please contact Meg Packard.
 Tuckahoe workers also have volunteered their efforts through local organizations, such as Boaz and Ruth.
 In February 2013, Boaz and Ruth was selected to participate in a national fundraising competition known as “The JobRaising Challenge”.
 Tuckahoe’s Outreach Division hosted a Wednesday Night Dinner and donated all of the proceeds to this cause.